0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 To reach 1187 citations we remove from the citations mined by AnnotationAPI citations that are **shorter than 25 characters**, because most of the times those citations are titles or take place in table or in References, we also remove citations that are **longer than 500 characters**, because **we remove tables** (we decide to not take those citations) but sometimes the AnnotationAPI let pass a table and say it's a sentence, to avoid those citation we've set a limit (**shorter-longer-table citations represent ~600 citations**).
 We also decide to remove *ClinicalTrials* & *Unclassifiable* **~200 citations**.

-:Warning: ***There is a problem in cross-validation indeed the compare category seems to "light" to be well represented in those tests***.
+:warning: ***There is a problem in cross-validation indeed the compare category seems to "light" to be well represented in those tests***.

 I've add [stemming apporach](#stemming07), [N-gram apporach](#ngram07), [Lemma approach](#lemma07) :